w3c/wai-website/pages/about/groups/task-forces/adapt.md

 ## Objectives

-The objective of the WAI-Adapt Task Force is to develop normative specifications and best practices guidance to support enhanced and personalized web content delivery that better meets the diverse requirements of people with disabilities — it does this by making fuller use of underused features already specified in HTML, and by proposing new markup elements and attributes, as needed.
+The WAI-Adapt Task Force develops normative specifications and best practices guidance to support enhanced and personalized web content delivery that better meets the diverse requirements of people with disabilities — it does this by making fuller use of underused features already specified in HTML, and by proposing new markup elements and attributes, as needed.

 ## Work statement

 To learn about the focus, scope and deliverables of the task force, see the [WAI-Adapt Task Force Work Statement](/about/groups/task-forces/adapt/work-statement/).

-## Overview of the WAI-Adapt work

-* [WAI-Adapt Overview](https://www.w3.org/WAI/adapt/) &mdash; an overview of W3C’s WAI-Adapt technique
-* [WAI-Adapt video {% include_cached external.html %}](https://ln.sync.com/dl/04f8c9330/) &mdash; a technical demonstration of a semantic overlay approach that enables user-driven personalization, employing user-preferred symbols for text that has had WAI-Adapt semantics added to it

 ## Current work

 The WAI-Adapt Task Force supports the deliverables of the [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/).

 For details of the current work, see the [WAI-Adapt Task Force wiki](https://github.com/w3c/adapt/wiki).

+For more information on the WAI-Adapt work, see:

+* [WAI-Adapt Overview](https://www.w3.org/WAI/adapt/) &mdash; an overview of W3C’s WAI-Adapt technique
+* [WAI-Adapt video {% include_cached external.html %}](https://ln.sync.com/dl/04f8c9330/) &mdash; a technical demonstration of a semantic overlay approach that enables user-driven personalization, employing user-preferred symbols for text that has had WAI-Adapt semantics added to it

 ## Contribute to the work